 - Yoshitsune is one of the enemies you face in Genpei Toumaden, since in the game, the Minamoto clan are portrayed as demonic villains.
 This incarnation of Yoshitsune also appeared in Namco × Capcom

-- Yoshitsune is a Rider-class Servant in Fate/Grand Order using the childhood name Ushiwakamaru, is summoned as her teenage self and received a Gender Flip.
+- Yoshitsune is a Rider-class Servant in Fate/Grand Order using the childhood name Ushiwakamaru, is summoned as her teenage self and received a Historical Gender Flip.
 She is portrayed as a fearless general that could seep into being Ax-Crazy, but overall she is an earnest general that loves nothing more than a headpat and shows utmost adoration to her brother Yoritomo despite his betrayal.
 Her Noble Phantasm is a re-enactment of the 'eight boat leap', titled "Dan-no-Ura Hassou Tobi", which takes cue from the scenario that Yoshitsune jumped through boats to kill the enemy.
 She officially appears in the Babylonia Singularity, and ended up corrupted by Tiamat, where she ended up showing extreme viciousness towards mankind, mostly rooted from her hidden bitterness that the brother she adored would still betray her after her Undying Loyalty.
 She can also be summoned as an Assassin-class Servant.
 This version draws on her childhood training with the Tengu (there named 'Kiichi Hogen' and eventually became summonable too).
 Later, a version of her with an adult body appears as an Avenger-class Servant, but it turns out she is actually being possessed by her enemy, Taira no Kagekiyo, due to their mutual hatred of Yoritomo.

 - A Revenant Zombie of Yoshitsune (under the name of Ushiwakamaru) appears in Samurai Deeper Kyo as a zombie summoned by Saishi and Saisei to fight Akira alongside Benkei.
 He's wrapped in cloths and extremely fast with a sword, but also has Red Eyes, Take Warning.